The Echorium Sequence: The Echorium

 The Echorium is the collective name for the complex of bluestone buildings in which the Singers live.
-It is located in the centre of the Isle of Echoes, and includes housing for Singers, novices and orderlies, classrooms, treatment cells, offices and the Pentangle.
+It is located in the centre of the Isle of Echoes and includes housing for Singers, novices and orderlies, classrooms, treatment cells, offices and the Pentangle.
 Nearby, although not technically in the Echorium, is the Birthing House.

 The Pentangle is considered to be the heart of the Echorium.
-A five sided bluestone chamber, it is the location for all official Songs and the focus of the Singers' power.
+A five-sided bluestone chamber, it is the location for all official Songs and the focus of the Singers' power.
 Nearby, several treatment cells are located for those awaiting or recovering from Songs, along with stores of the Song Potion used to relax patients.
-Typically, those awaiting Songs are the ill from the Mainland or the Isle, awaiting treatment for their illness, but disobedient novices may be sent for punishment Songs, and occasionally the Pentangle is used to send a punishment or healing Song via a bluestone trust gift to a distant recipient.
+Typically, those awaiting Songs are the ill from the Mainland or the Isle, awaiting treatment for their illness, but disobedient novices may be sent for punishment Songs, and occasionally, the Pentangle is used to send a punishment or healing Song via a bluestone trust gift to a distant recipient.

 Important Singers may have offices near the Pentangle; the daily life of the Echorium is traditionally run by a female First Singer, while a male Second Singer represents the Echorium's interests overseas.
 The Second Singer usually travels on the official Echorium ship, which is known as the Wavesong.
-All adult Singers, with the exception of the claustrophobic Rialle, live in the Echorium, where it is easiest for them to fulfill the two main duties asked of them in repayment for their teaching on the Isle: to teach the novices of the Echorium, and to sing on the Pentangle.
+All adult Singers, with the exception of the claustrophobic Rialle, live in the Echorium, where it is easiest for them to fulfil the two main duties asked of them in repayment for their teaching on the Isle: to teach the novices of the Echorium, and to sing on the Pentangle.
 Singer training begins from an early age, and Singers are expected to give their children to the Echorium as novices.